Private visiting vessels

 Visiting vessels to the Island should present themselves to Customs and Immigration Officers at a "Designated Port".

-The owner/master of a visiting yacht in the Island and meeting the following criteria:
+The owner/master of a visiting yacht in the Island and meeting the following criteria, must fly the yellow 'Q' flag as soon as the territorial waters of the Bailiwick of Jersey are entered.:

 - from outside the European Economic Area (EEA)